dmd-program/dmd-400-sp17/capstone-project-proposal.md

 ## Rubric

-1. Does the proposal include all sections?
+1. Does the proposal include all specified sections?
 2. Are all sections thoughtfully considered and fully developed?
+3. Is this proposal free from spelling and grammar errors?